 If innovation funds are available, dedicating resources to experimentation is beneficial.
 Hari’s approach of having experts prove value before implementation is effective, but for most of us, it remains a trade-off like any other solution.

-VP of IT in Energy and Utilities6 days ago
+VP of IT in Energy and Utilities2 months ago

 Going forward, AI will be embedded in our budget.
 This year, AI investments were unplanned, but as use cases and value emerged, we received approval for spending.
 Next year, I plan to include an innovation budget to accelerate adoption.